-Chamunda Devi temple is a wll known holy shrine of the Hindus in Himachal Pradesh,which is located in Kangra district of Himachal Pradesh.
+Chamunda Devi temple is a well known holy shrine of the Hindus in Himachal Pradesh,which is located in Kangra district of Himachal Pradesh.
 Chamunda devi temple in Himachal Pradesh dedicated to Mata Chamunda Devi who is present in the temple in the form of Maa Durga/ Maa Shakti.
 The location of the temple plays an important role as it is built on the same spot where Maa Kali killed the demon kings - Shumbha and Nishumbh.
-Chamunda Devi is set at a beautiful location which is amid the beautiful Mountains and green scenery.
+Chamunda Devi Himachal Pradesh is set at a beautiful location which is amid the beautiful Mountains and green scenery.
 This further adds to the serenity of the place and opens arms to devotees and saints who wish to meditate in a soothing environment.

 The two brothers- Shumbha and Nishumbh wished to conquer the three worlds so that no one could destroy them.
 For the same, they subjected themselves to many punishments and purification rituals.
 They travelled to a scared place called Pushkar where they prayed to God Brahma for around ten thousand years.
 With this, both the brothers’ pleased God Brahma and they were granted the boon.